abigailhartless/ahartles-tswd-portfolio-templates/critique-by-design.md

 <iframe title="Starbucks has the least caffeine: comparing caffeine in High street coffee" aria-label="Dot Plot" id="datawrapper-chart-I8yrY" src="https://datawrapper.dwcdn.net/I8yrY/1/" scrolling="no" frameborder="0" style="width: 0; min-width: 100% !important; border: none;" height="204" data-external="1"></iframe><script type="text/javascript">!function(){"use strict";window.addEventListener("message",(function(a){if(void 0!==a.data["datawrapper-height"]){var e=document.querySelectorAll("iframe");for(var t in a.data["datawrapper-height"])for(var r,i=0;r=e[i];i++)if(r.contentWindow===a.source){var d=a.data["datawrapper-height"][t]+"px";r.style.height=d}}}))}();</script>

 After conducting interviews, I tried to create my tables in Tableau.
-I had some difficulties editing my data and my computer is a little finicky with Tableau, so I decided to switch to Datawrapper, to try the software I was less familiar with, and as my data was not sensitive.
+I had some difficulties editing my data and my computer is a little finicky with Tableau, so I decided to switch to Datawrapper, to try the program I was less familiar with, and as my data was not sensitive.
 I briefly viewed the Makeover Monday recreations, but was unable to fully watch the video as I was backstage while working.
-I also decided that I wanted to tell a slightly different story than the visual in that video, and wanted to present that Starbucks had the least caffeine, rather than what quantity falls within the safe daily caffeine consumption level that I initially thought I would pursue.
+I also decided that I wanted to tell a slightly different story than the visual in that video, and wanted to present that Starbucks had the least caffeine, rather than what quantity falls within the safe daily caffeine consumption level that I initially thought I would pursue when filling out my form.

 I made a few changes from my initial thoughts based on peer feedback and my playing with Datawrapper and Tableau.
 Given my timeframe, I wasn't able to create coffee cup shapes without incorporating some sort of AI, which I generally hesitate to use.
 I kept my initial spectrum idea, but broke it into brands based on interview feedback.
-I also color-coded each drink type, but did not incorporate any coffee colors because shades of brown are hard to distinguish.
+I also color-coded each drink type using red, blue and green, but did not incorporate any coffee colors because shades of brown are hard to distinguish.

 Overall, I think it would've been easier to create something that started with a visualization that wasn't a table.
 However, I appreciated the challenge, and feel much better about using both Tableau and Datawrapper.

 ## References
 My data was from Which?, with the below citation: